ISTEQ-BV/tracing/README.md

     TRACE_FILE_NAME

 Specify trace file name.
-If not specified, filename is
+If not specified, but

+    TRACE_ENABLE

+is set instead, the filename is generated automatically in the form

+    trace-<pid>-<random>.json

 Performance
 -----------

-- To preserve maximum information in a crash, the library writes events imeediately to the file.
-(It calls `fflush` after every event).
+- To preserve maximum information in a crash, the library writes events immediately to the file.
-This also alolows watching the trace file while the program still runs.
+This also allows watching the trace file while the program still runs.
-- Writing to the file is syncronized.
+- Writing to the file is synchronised by virtue of using C functions, such as `fprintf`.
+- The library makes two syscalls for every event: one `clock_gettime` and one `write`.

 Therefore:
 - Do not use this library in the inner loops.